ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/connection.rst

       :param frame_received_data: User defined data to be passed to frame_received handler along with corresponding handler parameters.
       :type  frame_received_data: Object

+      :param encoding: The type of encoding used for profile_content.
+This is optional and if not provided, encoding_NONE will be assumed.
+      :type  encoding: Integer.
+Valid values are vortex.encoding_NONE and vortex.encoding_BASE64

+      :param profile_content: The profile channel start connect to be sent.
+      :type  profile_content: String.
+Content codified as signaled by encoding param.

+      :param on_channel: Optional handler that activates async channel create.
+If this handler is defined the method will return inmediately and channel creation will continue in background.
+Once finished the process (no matter the result) the channel will be notified on this handler (on_channel).
+      :type  on_channel: :ref:`on-channel-handler`.

+      :param on_channel_data: User defined data to be passed to on_channel handler along with corresponding handler parameters.
+      :type  on_channel_data: Object

       :rtype: Returns a new reference to vortex.Channel or None if the method fails.